Edinho (footballer, born May 1982): Mes Kerman and Sharjah

-He played for Mes Kerman from 2008/09 to 2010/11 and then joined Al Sharjah for 2011/12.
-He returned to Mes for 2013/14.
+Edinho played for Mes Kerman from 2008–09 to 2010–11 and then joined Al Sharjah for 2011–12.
+He returned to Mes for 2013–14.

 Tractor

 On 26 July 2014, Edinho agreed to a one-year contract with Tractor, and he signed the contract on the following day.

 Al Sailiya

 Edinho joined Qatar Stars League club Al Sailiya in July 2015.

 Desportiva Ferroviária

 Edinho joined Desportiva Ferroviária in January 2016, having previously helped them win the Serie B state title in 2007.
 He scored five goals for them in the 2016 championship, helping them to win the title.
 He was also named as one of the best players in the tournament.

 Tractor

-Edinho returned to former club Tractor for the 2016/17 season.
+Edinho returned to former club Tractor for the 2016–17 season.

 Vitória

-He signed a one-year contract with Vitória-ES in July 2019, having originally played for them in 2006 when they won the Capixaba title.
+Edinho signed a one-year contract with Vitória-ES in July 2019, having originally played for them in 2006 when they won the Capixaba title.